isomerpages/pa-shapinghearts/_partners/Artzillions.md

 experiences, and commission projects.
 They also create beautifully handcrafted artisan gifts and customised creations for corporate events, celebrations, and personal collections.</p>
+<p>Beyond creativity, they are deeply committed to social impact—every purchase
+directly supports individuals with special needs, helping them earn a living and thrive.
+At Artzillions, every creation tells a story, fosters connection, and contributes to a greater purpose.</p>